Have you heard of Google Doodle games?

-All sorts of things are making a comeback right now while we’re stuck at home.
+All sorts of things are making a comeback right now.
+Retro is in!
 Old hobbies, sewing, baking — you name it.
 Now, some of the most popular Google Doodles are making a comeback too.

 The search giant has long used its homepage to share fun facts (like “on this day” history lessons) as well as mini games.
-For the next two weeks, Google plans to feature some of its most popular interactive Google Doodles.
-These fun (and sometimes educational) games are perfect boredom busters for parents and kids alike.
+These fun Google Doodle (and sometimes educational) games are perfect boredom busters for parents and kids alike.

 Which Google Doodles Will They Feature?

 Google kicked off the throwback series last April with the perfect mini game to teach kids the basics of coding.

 “Coding for Carrots” was originally launched in 2017 during Computer Science Education Week to celebrate the 50th anniversary of kids coding using Logo.

 Logo was the first-ever coding language specifically designed for kids to use.
 The game is super kid-friendly too.

 The goal of “Coding for Carrots” is to guide a rabbit across a series of blocks, collecting carrots along the way.

 Users guide them by creating simple command combinations.